 The Roomba vacuum, which uses detectors to move freely around a home, is an example of an autonomous robot.

 - Bots that act as medical aides

-Tele operated robots are mid-sized machines that use a Bluetooth network to enable remote human operation.
-Such robots are frequently accessible in hazardous geographical locations, climate, and circumstances.
+Tele-operated robots are mid-sized machines that use a Bluetooth network to enable remote human operation.
+Such robots are frequently accessible in hazardous geographical locations, climates, and circumstances.

-These robots include human-controlled boats, were using to repair underwater pipe breaks during spilled oil, and planes used to detect mines on a battlefield.
+These robots include human-controlled boats, which were used to repair underwater pipe breaks during spilled oil, and planes used to detect mines on a battlefield.

-Augmenting robots may supplement or replace human abilities which have replace.
+Augmenting robots may supplement or replace human abilities.
 Thus, the field of robotic technologies for human enhancement is one where quantum physics may eventually become a reality.